Painting Story – PERCESSION 2012 the Return of Quetzalcoatl on Surfboard

 Now, I see Wyland every once and a while and we talk about art and Business.
 I think it was this painting that put me on his radar.
 I have no idea if he remembers me as that kid in his Gallery, or if he realizes that his simple kindness and beautiful art inspired a kid to get to where he was going.

-This painting is one of the few I’ve kept for myself and it hangs in my son’s bedroom.
+This painting is one of the few I’ve kept for myself, but finally decided to let it go out into the collection of someone who will appreciate it.
+It’s in my online store, here.

 Life is Good – Drew